OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-26.md

 ## Acts 26:27

-King Agrippa, do you believe the prophets?
-I know you do.”
+King Agrippa, do you accept the words of the prophets?
+I am aware that you do.”

 ## Acts 26:28